kylegrahammatzen/kylegrahammatzen/README.md

-## hey I have a readme on my profile, am I cool now?
+## hey this is a work in progress area.